ExGRPO: Learning to Reason from Experience: Methodology

 \textit{(1) Question Sampling.} To prioritize experiences described in Section~\ref{sec:retionale_exp_management}, each bucket is sampled with probability $p \propto \mathcal{N}(\mathrm{Acc}(q^*);~\mu,~\sigma=1)$, where $\mu$ is set to $0.5$ in practice.
 This ensures that medium-difficulty questions are sampled more often than trivially easy or mostly failed ones, allowing biases sampling towards the ``sweet spot'' questions.

-\textit{(2) Trajectory Selection.} For each sampled question, we select the trajectory with the lowest entropy under the current policy, i.e., $o^* \leftarrow \arg\min_{o_i \in \{o^*\}} H(o_i;\pi_\theta)$, thereby prioritizing trajectories which indicate better CoT quality as discussed in Section~\ref{sec:retionale_exp_management}.
+\textit{(2) Trajectory Selection.} For each sampled question, we select the trajectory with the lowest entropy {\textbf{under the current policy} without relying on an external judge}, i.e., $o^* \leftarrow \arg\min_{o_i \in \{o^*\}} H(o_i;\pi_\theta)$, thereby prioritizing trajectories which indicate better CoT quality as discussed in Section~\ref{sec:retionale_exp_management}.

 After three-stage \textit{management}, selected experiences are used for mixed-policy \textit{optimization}.